arkivanov/Decompose/docs/extensions/compose.md

     }
 ```

-Using `stackAnimation` and `stackAnimator` helper functions.
+#### Using `stackAnimator` function

 This is the simplest, but less powerful way.
 The `stackAnimator` function takes care of running the animation.
 Its block has a very limited responsibility - to render the current frame using the provided `factor` and `direction`.

 ```kotlin
 @Composable